ansible/workshops/exercises/ansible_rhel/1.5-handlers/README.md

 ## Step 5.2 - Handlers

-Sometimes when a task does make a change to the system, a further task may need to be run.
+Sometimes when a task does make a change to the system, an additional task or tasks may need to be run.
 For example, a change to a service’s configuration file may then require that the service be restarted so that the changed configuration takes effect.

 Here Ansible’s handlers come into play.
 Handlers can be seen as inactive tasks that only get triggered when explicitly invoked using the "notify" statement.
 Read more about them in the [Ansible Handlers](http://docs.ansible.com/ansible/latest/playbooks_intro.html#handlers-running-operations-on-change) documentation.